Vladilen Minin: Biography

-Vladilen Fyodorovich Minin was born to a family of teachers on 27 May 1932 in the village of Rudinka, Ryazan Oblast.
+He was born to a family of teachers in the village of Rudinka, Ryazan Oblast.
 Later the Minin family moved to Nagishy (Lebyazhy Usad) of Gorlovka village settlement in Skopin district of Ryazan Oblast.
-After his father's return from the Second World War the Minin family moved to Moscow.
+After his father's return from the Second World War, the Minin family moved to Moscow.
 Vladilen finished secondary school for working youth No. 77 in Stalin district of Moscow, then he studied in industrial school No. 40 to become a metal turner.
 He worked as a turner at the plant, then as a lab assistant in science classrooms of the school for working youth and taught physics to militiamen.

 Alma mater

 V.Minin graduated from Moscow Institute of Physics and Technology.
 His graduate work was devoted to the research of a high-voltage electric discharge in liquid.
 V.S.
 Komelkov (one of the chief of the Department of Atomic Energy Institute) who refereed his theses and later offered him the work in his department.